 Judy strives to create a safe place to help clients discuss their needs, identify goals, and create a plan to take the steps necessary to achieve their objectives.
 While we cannot change difficult circumstances from the past, we can work together to better understand and resolve current challenges in life.
 Judy bases her work on the Japanese concept of “kaizen” which emphasizes continuous improvement by taking small steps that may have the greatest impact.

 Judy’s practice includes work with individuals, couples, and families who experience challenges in their relationships, anxiety, depression, chronic illness and the formation of new behaviors and habits, as well as “letting go” of habits and behaviors that no longer seem effective.
 Additionally, Judy has extensive experience in working with people who want to focus on stress management techniques to help achieve balance in their busy lives.
+She is trained in EMDR, as well as Cognitive Behavioral Therapy.

 Judy finds joy in being a lifelong learner who is constantly taking in the world through reading, classes and experiences.
 Her clients describe her as empathic, non-judgmental, and solution focused.